-Re-rate date --- the business day on which a re-rate takes effect
+Re-rate date --- the business day on which a re-rate takes effect.

-Re-rate notice date --- the date on which one of the parties serves a re-rate notice
+Re-rate notice date --- the date on which one of the parties serves makes effective service of a re-rate notice.

-Re-rate notice period --- the number of business days before a re-rate notice takes effect
+Re-rate notice period --- the number of business days before a re-rate notice takes effect.

-Payment date --- a date on which repo interest is to be paid
+Payment date --- a date on which repo interest is to be paid.